oracle/terraform-provider-oci/website/docs/d/identity_domains_oci_console_sign_on_policy_consents.html.markdown

 The following arguments are supported:

-* `rule_count` - (Optional) OPTIONAL.
+* `oci_console_sign_on_policy_consent_count` - (Optional) OPTIONAL.
 An integer that indicates the desired maximum number of query results per page.
 1000 is the largest value that you can use.
 See the Pagination section of the System for Cross-Domain Identity Management Protocol specification for more information.
 (Section 3.4.2.4).
-* `rule_filter` - (Optional) OPTIONAL.
+* `oci_console_sign_on_policy_consent_filter` - (Optional) OPTIONAL.
 The filter string that is used to request a subset of resources.
 The filter string MUST be a valid filter expression.
 See the Filtering section of the SCIM specification for more information (Section 3.4.2.2).
 The string should contain at least one condition that each item must match in order to be returned in the search results.
 Each condition specifies an attribute, an operator, and a value.
 Conditions within a filter can be connected by logical operators (such as AND and OR).
 Sets of conditions can be grouped together using parentheses.
 * `attribute_sets` - (Optional) A multi-valued list of strings indicating the return type of attribute definition.
 The specified set of attributes can be fetched by the return type of the attribute.
 One or more values can be given together to fetch more than one group of attributes.
 If 'attributes' query parameter is also available, union of the two is fetched.
 Valid values - all, always, never, request, default.
 Values are case-insensitive.
 * `attributes` - (Optional) A comma-delimited string that specifies the names of resource attributes that should be returned in the response.
 By default, a response that contains resource attributes contains only attributes that are defined in the schema for that resource type as returned=always or returned=default.
 An attribute that is defined as returned=request is returned in a response only if the request specifies its name in the value of this query parameter.
 If a request specifies this query parameter, the response contains the attributes that this query parameter specifies, as well as any attribute that is defined as returned=always.
 * `authorization` - (Optional) The Authorization field value consists of credentials containing the authentication information of the user agent for the realm of the resource being requested.